Rayner Vineyard Grenache

 Varietal/Blend: 100% Grenache

 Vineyard & Vine Age: The fruit for the Rayner Grenache is sourced from the 1970 block in the Rayner Vineyard.
 Vines on this old block sit on very sandy soils (part of the Pirramimma sandstone geology) and are dry-grown and organically managed.
-Situated on the west side of the site facing east, these low-yielding vines produce small bunches and berries and miss out on the hot, late afternoon sun during summer.
+Situated on the west side of the site and facing east, these low-yielding vines produce small bunches and berries and miss out on the hot, late afternoon sun during summer, preserving freshness.
+Possibly the most famous parcel in this nationally famed heritage vineyard.

 ABV: 14.0%